RPL-CS-UCL/unitree_docs_sdk/software/rpl-unitree-ros/README.md

 roslaunch rpl-unitree-ros system_forest.launch robot_name:=spot_gazebo base_frame:=body controller_config_subpath:="/config/spot" urdf_package:=rpl-unitree-ros urdf_path_and_name:=xacro/spot.urdf.xacro
 ```

+## Hardware Notes

+For the livox mid 360, you need to get the ID from a sticker on it and put it in the .json config file in this repo.

+Also, need to set static ip for your computer as it pushes via udp to 92.168.1.50.

 ## Attribution

 The robot models and guidance on .xacro files came from Unitree's ros repo on github [here](https://github.com/unitreerobotics/unitree_ros).
 They also came from the spot_description repo [here](https://github.com/chvmp/spot_ros/tree/gazebo) and [here](https://github.com/heuristicus/spot_ros).
 It also uses the CMU NAV stack and CHAMP as the controller currently.